utsav-arandhara/Bioinformatics-basics/README.md

 # Bioinformatics-basics
-Codes for basic bioinformatics analysis
+Codes for basic bioinformatics analysis for independent study and practice.

 ## Author
 Utsav Arandhara